openshift/runbooks/alerts/KubePodNotReady.md

 $ oc get pod -n $NAMESPACE $POD
 ```

-If the pod state is in `Running`, you can check its logs:
+When the pod state is in `Running`, you can check its logs:

 ```console
 $ oc logs -n $NAMESPACE $POD